Guild of St. Peter ad Vincula

 Read More »

-A stained glass window depicting jesus on the cross.
+A stained glass window showing jesus and his disciples.

 Read More »